Judge Dredd: Character and appearance

 Joseph Dredd is the most famous of the Street Judges that patrol Mega-City One, empowered to instantly convict, sentence, and sometimes execute offenders.
 Dredd is armed with a "Lawgiver", a pistol programmed to recognise only his palm-print and capable of firing six types of ammunition, a daystick, a boot knife and stun or gas grenades.
 His helmet obscures his face, except for his mouth and jaw.
 He rides a large "Lawmaster" motorcycle equipped with machine-guns, a powerful laser cannon, and full artificial intelligence capable of responding to orders from the Judge and operating itself.

+In an interview, Ezquerra commented on how he designed the character, stating he received the basic description of "a menacing policeman dressed in black and driving a motorbike."
+He later described his process on creating the character: "When I create a character, I'll do it fairly quickly, the longer you stay working on an idea, the more chances you have to spoil it and Dredd was not an exception.
+I draw the essentials: grim face, black suit, menacing helmet (based on the Greeks), protections, and gun readily available when sitting on the bike, after that I started to embellish the protections and bike with symbols, maybe a couple of days in total."

 Dredd's entire face is never shown in the strip.
 This began as an unofficial guideline, but soon became a rule.
 As John Wagner explained: "It sums up the facelessness of justice − justice has no soul.
 So it isn't necessary for readers to see Dredd's face, and I don't want you to".

 On rare occasions, Dredd's face has been seen in flashbacks to his childhood; but these pictures lack detail.
 In an early story, Dredd is forced to remove his helmet and the other characters react as if he is disfigured, but his face was covered by a faux censorship sticker.
 In prog 52, during Dredd's tenure on the Lunar Colonies, he uses a 'face-change' machine to impersonate the crooked lawyer of a gang of bank robbers.

 In Carlos Ezquerra's original design, Dredd had large lips, "to put a mystery as to his racial background".
 Not all of the artists who worked on the strip were told of this.
 Mike McMahon drew Dredd as a black man, while Brian Bolland and Ron Smith drew him as white.
 The strip was not yet printed in colour, and this went unnoticed.
 The idea was dropped.